HERC and COVID-19

 Testing in care homes

 Long-term care facilities (LTCFs) are vulnerable to COVID-19 outbreaks.
 In England it has been estimated that nearly half of COVID-19 deaths occurred in such facilities.
 Timely epidemiological surveillance is essential for outbreak response, but is complicated by a high proportion of asymptomatic and pre-symptomatic infections and limited testing resources.
-Koen Pouwels co-authored a paper which is currently under review for publication in a scientific journal.
+Koen Pouwels co-authored a paper which is published in BMC Medicine .
 Koen and his colleagues created a stochastic, individual-based model using detailed information on close-proximity interactions measured by every 30 seconds by sensors worn by all patients all staff in LTCF.
 The efficacy and resource-efficiency of a range of surveillance strategies, including group testing and testing cascades, which couple (i) testing for multiple indications (symptoms, admission) with ii) random daily testing.
 Find out what is the best testing approach under different scenarios of resource constraints here

 How should a safe and effective COVID-19 vaccine be allocated?